 Institute of Education

-Flora Petrik works as a research associate and lecturer at the Department of Foundations of Education at the Institute for Educational Science, University of Tübingen.
-She studied Educational Science, German Studies and Comparative Literature in Vienna and Jyväskylä and has been an associate member of the DFG graduate program “Doing Transitions” since January 2020.
+Flora Petrik works as a research associate and lecturer at the Department of Foundations of Education at the Institute for Education, University of Tübingen.
+She studied Education Studies, German Studies and Comparative Literature in Vienna and Jyväskylä and has been an associate member of the DFG graduate program “Doing Transitions” since January 2020.
+From September 2024, she will be coordinating the Exploration Fund-funded project “Ambivalent educational advancement – interdisciplinary approaches” (duration: 2024-2026).

 In her PhD-project, she explores the experiences of working-class students in Austrian and German Higher Education and shifts the perspective to the potentially empowering spaces at university.
 Her areas of focus in research and teaching include social inequality in schools and universities, qualitative methods; social class and Bourdieu’s theory of practice as well as epistemological and methodological issues.